brianml31/InstaMoon/README.md

 > [!WARNING]
 > This project is strictly for personal use and is not affiliated, endorsed, or certified by Instagram in any way.
 Use at your own risk.

+> **Note:** If you use any of the materials in this repository, please give proper credit by mentioning **Instamoon**.
+A simple mention or link is appreciated!
 <hr>

 <!-- **Recommended Instagram version:** [`380.0.0.0.0 alpha`](https://www.apkmirror.com/apk/instagram/instagram-instagram/instagram-380-0-0-0-0-release/instagram-380-0-0-0-0-4-android-apk-download/) -->